A Guide to Property Development

 - Heavy refurbishment – Planning needed or structural alterations or change of use.
 Expect to pay around 0.8% per month and fees of up to lenders arrangement fee of up to 2%

 - Full property conversions and builds – Lenders will charge an arrangement fee of up to 2% and an exit fee based on loan amount or the gross development value (GDV).
-Rates vary depending on experience and loan to values but may be as low as 4% per annum and as high as 13% for highly geared lending.
+Rates vary depending on experience and loan to value but rates may be as low as 5% per annum and as high as 15% where mezzanine finance is concerned.

-- New builds and conversions have lending based on initial loan to costs and loan to final development value (GDV).
-Using a blend of senior debt (1st charge) and mezzanine or equity funding (2nd charge) it is possible to secure up to 90% of all costs and up to 75% of GDV including 100% of build costs and professional fees.
+- The loan to value for new builds and conversions are based firstly base don the purchase price and secondly are measured against the final gross development value (GDV).
+Using a blend of senior debt (1st charge) and mezzanine or equity funding (2nd charge) it is possible to secure up to 90% of all costs and typically up to 70% of GDV including 100% of build costs.

 Additional property as security.

 Many lenders can cross charge additional property to bring down the overall loan to value.
 If you are asset rich then we can potentially avoid the higher costs of development finance all together by securing bridging finance on an existing residential or commercial investment property.

 There are many hidden costs in development finance, some lenders charge an exit fee based on the loan, others charge against the GDV.
 Some lenders compound interest, others do not.
 And finally, some lenders charge interest for funds not yet utilised.
 All of these variables can distort the headline rate and fees!

 Fox Davidson are retained by a number of developers that consult us before making an offer on a potential development site.
 Our developers work with us time and again because we ensure the right lender for a project is chosen and that the lender delivers as promised.
 If a lender pays us we will not charge a fee.

 Do get in touch to find out how we can help you to maximise your profits by securing funding for your next development.